 Our navigation was as diverse as our bikes.
 None of us had fancy garmins that would direct us seamlessly to the sea.
 We had printed out step by step directions, and I had the strava route on my phone, so whenever we stopped I’d have a quick check to make sure we weren’t accidentally on the way to London.
 It actually worked surprisingly well.

 We weren’t aiming to smash any records, and it happened to be my birthday so every now and then we stopped for cake.
 We averaged about 13mph, except up one notable hill to get up onto the North Wessex Downs which saw us slow to the pace of a snail moving through treacle.

 We stopped in Marlborough for brunch at a pub which kindly let us wheel our bikes through to the back garden.
 Karen insisted that when not cycling we keep our legs raised as much as possible to let them rest – cue us sprawling out across pub garden chairs, legs in the air.
 The (moto)biker gang next to us didn’t look very impressed.

-I had pancakes, half lemonade-half orange juice (which apparently is a thing, but I’d never had it before) and a mars bar.
+I had pancakes, half lemonade-half orange juice and a mars bar.
 And took another mars bar for the road.
 I like mars bars.

 Re-fueled, we carried on our journey south.

 My worries about the distance were unsubstantiated, and with frequent cake stops and chatting as we rode, the miles raced by.